ninjaachibi/jubian-backend/README.md

 ### POST /register
 Registers a new user.
-If the users already exists, returns an error.
+If the username already exists, returns an error.

 The request body needs to be sent as json object in your `fetch` or `ajax` call!
 This is what a sample fetch call from the mobile app frontend looks like: